skortchmark9/reselect-devtools-extension/README.md

 ## Caveat

 This is really just an MVP - I still need to write tests and remove cruft from the original [boilerplate](https://github.com/jhen0409/react-chrome-extension-boilerplate).
-However, its companion library is, so I want to get that off the ground and then I'll publish updates to this and productionize it better.
+However, its companion library is ready, so I want to get that off the ground and then I'll publish updates to this and productionize it better.

 ## Boilerplate Cruft